Choosing Growing Dome Options and Upgrades for your Region

 Ventilation

 No matter what climate you live in, ventilation is a key factor in controlling the climate in your Growing Dome and providing your plants adequate airflow to stay healthy.
-Last spring we published a blog on the importance of ventilation in your greenhouse, which also included an air exchange calculator to help you choose the best options for your Growing Dome.
+Last spring we published a blog on the importance of ventilation in your greenhouse and a page that summarizes all of our greenhouse ventilation systems to help you choose the best options for your Growing Dome.

 Location, location, location….